-Maybe E was looking back to see if her daughters were following, and then inadvertently witnessed the destructive divine power.
-Being punished for simply witnessing.
+Maybe E was looking back to see if her daughters were following, and then inadvertently witnessed that destructive, divine power.
+Punished for simply witnessing.

-The tendency to limit others witnessing one’s actions indeed seems to be more of concern than justifying those same actions to said others.
-As you can imagine, it’s not a very encouraging course of action, and it strengthens my belief that bearing witness is one of the most powerful moral things one can do.
+The tendency to conceal our actions seems to be more important than justifying them.
+This behavior strengthens my belief that bearing witness may be one of the most powerful moral actions.

-On a personal level, avoiding public shame and the fear of separation from the group has been engrained into us since the very beginning of humankind.
+Avoiding public shame and fear of separation from the group has been ingrained in us since the beginning of humankind.
 The basic need to be accepted by others, purely for survival.
-Being cast out literally meant being left alone to die, and it is thought that this biological trigger is still present today.
+Being cast out meant being left to die, and it is thought that this biological trigger is still present today.

-Everything screams “dastardly” and “cowardly”, and we’re equally dismissive of both sides: the people who try to act without witnesses vs. the people who try not to bear witness.
+Everyone screams “dastardly” and “cowardly”.
+Yet we’re equally dismissive both of people who try to hide their acts and people who avert their eyes.
 But I suspect things aren’t that simple.
-Maybe it’s about the way you choose to live, not about the results you wish to achieve.
+Maybe it’s about the way we choose to live, not about the results we wish to achieve.

 The IUCN Red List of Threatened Species classifies Homo Sapiens as “LC – Least Concern” for extinction, only rivalled in their scale of world domination by ants.